McDo/tipop/README.md

 |autoreverse|autoreverse: true;<br><font color='#ccc'> // or false</font>|autoreverse: true;<br><font color='#ccc'> // or false</font>|autoreverse: true;<br><font color='#ccc'> // or false</font>|
 ||`});`|`});`|`});`|

-Beside, you could use `POP.clear(myView)` to remove all the pop animations attached to `myView`, and it could be chained with basic, spring or decay mehtods.
+Beside, you could use `POP.clear(myView)` to remove all the pop animations attached to `myView`, and it could be chained with basic, spring or decay methods.

 ```javascript
 POP